coopdevs/coopdevs-treball-odoo-provisioning/README.md

 - Add systemd service

 ### Deploy Custom Modules
-`deploy_custom_modules.yml` - Deploy the custom or thirdy part modules that you need.
+`deploy_custom_modules.yml` - Deploys the custom or thirdy part modules that you need.

 You can make a repository with submodules pointing your module repository.
 [Like in this example](https://github.com/danypr92/odoo-organization-custom-modules)